One of the questions I'm often asked is if I can recommend a great moisturizer, preferably at Sephora.

 In fact, in all the years I've been monitoring Sephora's skincare section, they've had a few serums and oils I've liked—but not a single cream I'd actually use and recommend, until now.

-That's because I prefer to avoid ingredients like silicones, chemical fragrances, petrolatum and unstable oils, all of which may create a pleasing texture and scent, but won't truly improve skin health.
+That's because I prefer to avoid ingredients like silicones, synthetic fragrances, petrolatum and unstable oils, all of which may create a pleasing texture and scent, but won't truly improve skin health.

 But a new product has just landed on Sephora's shelves that is unlike ANY other!

-I've been using this cream non-stop since purchasing it in January, and I'm so excited to recommend it to you...
+I've been using this cream non-stop since purchasing it in, and I'm so excited to recommend it to you...

 LXMI Crème du Nil Pore-Refining Moisture Veil